 - Sharp knife and chopping board

-This juice is *fresh* therefore, drink it quickly, or freeze it, so it tastes as awesome as when you first make it.
+This juice is *fresh* therefore, drink it quickly, or freeze it, so it tastes as awesome as when you first made it.

 Awesome Zero Waste Apple Juice

-You can use the leftover pulp however you like- on porridge, in cakes and bakes, or, follow our recipe on how to make this into a yummy ZW granola!
+You can use the leftover pulp however you like; on porridge, in cakes and bakes, or, follow our recipe on how to make this into a yummy zero waste granola!

 - 6 Apples